Skip to article frontmatterSkip to article content

 prepare the exact_cover input

-given a board and a set of pieces, compute the input to covers_bool()
+given a board and a set of pieces, compute the input that you need to pass to the library of your choice

 pretty-print a solution